Is Your CPAP Too Loud? These Are The Quietest CPAP Machines Available in 2025

 The AirMini is a distilled travel version of the AirSense 10 and is backed by the same Auto-adjusting algorithm.
 It also carries over SmartStart, Ramp, and Expiratory Pressure Relief for a more comfortable therapy experience.

-If you’re looking for a modern, whisper-quiet, fixed-pressure CPAP machine for an affordable price, look no further than 3B’s Luna G3 CPAP Machine.
-At 30 decibels it is the noisiest full-sized machine on our list while still being no louder than a whispered conversation.
+If you’re looking for a modern, whisper-quiet CPAP machine for an affordable price, look no further than 3B’s Luna G3 APAP.
+It is the loudest machine on our list on paper, but at 30 decibels, the Luna G3 is still more than capable of providing a peaceful night's sleep with an affordable price tag.

 One thing we really love about the Luna G3 is its inclusion of a heated hose, standard with your purchase.
 It features an integrated heated humidifier and AutoHumidity control thanks to the heated tubing, which will reduce rainout and ensure you receive consistent humidification through the night.